markbase-obsidian/obsidian-markbase/README.md

 ## Changelog

+- 0.0.8
+  - Auto-sync every 5 minutes (for subscribers)
+  - Fix bug where no error message was displayed on large deployments
 - 0.0.7
   - Add command and ribbon button to sync all projects without having to go to Settings every time
 - 0.0.6